Init 1

 The game state represents the main entities present in a game, it’s the main payload of information exchanged between clients and server to keep all the players in sync.

-- A list of players active in the game, for simplicity a maximum of 5 units is initially set
+- A set of players active in the game, for simplicity it will be a simple map

-- a vector 2D coordinate x and y representing the position in the screen
+- position: a vector 2D x and y representing the position in the screen

-- a direction, this can be (not exactly precise but work for a prototype)
+- direction: self-explanatory, this can be (not exactly precise but work for a prototype)

 :idle | :up | :down | :left | :right

-- a vector 2D coordinate x and y representing the position in the screen
+- position: a vector 2D x and y representing the position in the screen

-- a direction, this will be aligned with the player direction
+- direction: again, a direction, this will be aligned with the player direction

-- Power-ups, this will be spawned randomly on a time-basis, made of
+- power_ups: these will be spawned randomly on a time-basis, made of

-- a vector 2D coordinate x and y representing the position in the screen
+- position: a vector 2D x and y representing the position in the screen

-- a kind atom representing the type of effect it will have on the player that
+- kind: an atom representing the type of effect it will have on the player that

 captures it, initially can be